ATTENTION DEFICIT DISORDER

 contrasted by periods of apathy or inertia.
 These cycles impact your

-self-confidence (no matter how talented or intelligent you
+self-esteem and confidence no matter how talented or intelligent

 from various challenges you may face, there are a great number of